 Think you might work with commercial clients after interior design school?
 For example, designing for retail stores, hotels, restaurants, or nightclubs?
 Industrial is a hugely popular trend for these kinds of spaces.

 Think a factory or warehouse feel, with exposed ductwork, unfinished wood, brick walls, and raw metals—balanced with softer elements, like a tufted sofa or fur throw.
 Think large, open-concept loft, with high ceilings and big banks of windows.

 Hard-edged, unfinished elements combine with softer furnishings in this industrial living room design

-Industrial design is sleek, minimal, an often associated with a masculine feel.
-It's ideal for larger, open plan homes, and commercial establishments.
-This interior design style gets its inspiration from the 19th century industrial era.
+Industrial design is sleek, minimal, and often associated with a masculine feel.
+It's ideal for larger, open-plan homes and commercial establishments.
+This interior design style gets its inspiration from the 19th-century industrial era.
 Key features include:

 This would be an ideal approach for a client who wants to convert a warehouse or former factory into a business or living space.
 It feels edgy, cool, and kind of futuristic.

 Transitional is the perfect design solution for clients who don't want their space to go too deep into one particular design style.
 They want a more fluid feel—an approach that incorporates elements of both contemporary and traditional design.